 If you want to stay motivated to play, you need to get this decision correct.
 Otherwise, you will probably stop playing within a week.
 Ask yourself.
 Self?
 ‘Do I like learning with other people around me or do I prefer to do it alone?’
 I personally am a loner and proud of it.
 If I’m learning something new, I would rather struggle and get frustrated in private.
 Over the 40 years I’ve been playing I’ve also had some private one on one lessons, which I enjoyed too.

 You may be completely different.
 A group guitar lesson with a teacher once a week may keep you motivated, even when you are having a flat day.
 Yes!
 You will have days when you don’t want to play, everyone does.
 A little trick I use is to pretend I will do ‘just 10 minutes.’
 This works about 90% of the time and I always play longer.
-I start and finish with a favourite song.
+I start and finish with a favorite song.

 There are so many online guitar courses to choose from, so you will find one that you like.
 If, you also join their community, you can jump in and out of being with other guitarists whenever it suits you.
 Knowing that there are others on the journey with you, can help to keep you going.
-My favourite online lesson teacher is Guitar Mastery Method, which you can read about here in my article.
+My favorite online lesson teacher is Guitar Mastery Method, which you can read about here in my article.

 Your other option is to buy a course with DVD’s that you can play anytime that you want.
-This is terrific if you have terrible internet or move around a lot.
+This is terrific if you have a terrible internet or move around a lot.
 They are always with you.
 Plus Steve Krenz has a community website that you can join in his Live lessons every fortnight and always chat with other guitarists.
 His course is the first one I ever bought and I still use it.
 You can read my about Learn and Master Guitar Review here.

 3 – Will you join a group or play alone?